-Laboratory sessions will consist of the mechanics of test procedures like obtaining a complete case history, visual acuity taking, external evaluation, color vision, blood pressure taking, near point of accommodation, near point of convergence and stereoacuity testing.
+Laboratory sessions will consist of the mechanics of test procedures like obtaining a complete case history, visual acuity taking, external evaluation, color vision, blood pressure taking, near point of accommodation, near point of convergence, and stereoacuity testing.
 Students will be introduced to retinoscopy principles.

+Opto EPH0

-OPTO EPH0 Epidemiology and Public Health
+Epidemiology and Public Health

-This course is intended to provide students with the essentials aspects of scientific analysis of literature, application of the scientific method in research, public health and optometric principles to improve eye health and vision of the population.
+This course is intended to provide students with the essential aspects of scientific analysis of literature, application of the scientific method in research, public health, and optometric principles to improve eye health and vision of the population.
 The course also pretends to study the epidemiology of eye diseases, and the management of conditions and systems from a population perspective.
-The course presents biostatistics methods and epidemiologic concepts and their applications useful to analyze statistical data in research.
-Levels of prevention, factors that affect access to healthcare and their impact in vision care of populations are also discussed.
-Analyze the importance of healthcare systems and finances for groups.
+The course presents biostatistics methods and epidemiologic concepts and their applications used to analyze statistical data in research.
+Levels of prevention and factors that affect access to healthcare and their impact in vision care of populations are also discussed.
+Analyses of the importance of healthcare systems and finances for various groups are also studied.

+Opto POE0

-Opto POE0 The Profession of Optometry and Ethics
+The Profession of Optometry and Ethics